 In addition, performance modellings allowed by management tools are usually used in farrow to finish farms, and the teachings of market data (purchase price for calves, selling price of young bulls, the feeding program cost, etc.) will allow to determine profit margins.

-Elaboration of a customised dietary program
+3. Elaboration of a customized dietary program

 A specific dietary program based on the farm’s technical and economic optimum can then be set up.
 This program should include the following: